KlenschLucas/flight-machine/README.md

 ### HTTP Requests

 - A file `TestRequest.http` is available in the root directory that contains all the requests that can be made to the application.
+This can be used to test all the application endpoints.

 ### TODO

 - [ ] Add a specification file for GetAllCustomers to do customer filtering
-- [ ] Add a specification file for GetAllFlights to do flights filtering
+- [ ] Add a specification file for GetAllBookings to do bookings filtering
 - [ ] Add spring actuator for monitoring
 - [ ] Add swagger annotations on all the endpoints
 -